KratosMultiphysics/Examples/particle_mechanics/validation/cylinder_on_inclined_plane/README.md

 This is a 2D simulation of a cylinder on an inclined plane.
 A rotating as well as a sliding behaviour of the cylinder is regarded subsequently.
 The simulation is set up according to section 4.5.2 of (Iaconeta, 2019).
 Linear, unstructured, triangular elements with a size of 0.01m are used to initialize the MPs and three MPs per cell are considered.
 For the backgroundmesh linear, unstructured, triangular elements with a size of 0.02m are used.
 However, in contrast to section 4.5.2 of (Iaconeta, 2019) the inclined plane is modelled by a line with unstructured elements with size 0.01m.
-On that line a non (grid) conforming Dirichlet boundary condition is imposed by using penalty augmentation based on (Chandra et al., 2021).
+On that line a non conforming Dirichlet boundary condition is imposed by using penalty augmentation based on (Chandra et al., 2021).

-The non grid conforming boundary condition is respresented by the copper coloured line in the image below:
+The non conforming boundary condition is respresented by the copper coloured line in the image below:
 <p align="center"> <img src="data/non_grid_conforming_bc.png" width="500" /> </p>